cockroachdb/docs/v19.1/admin-ui-cluster-overview-page.md

 Nodes that have been decommissioned for removal from the cluster are listed in the **Decommissioned Nodes** table.

-When you initiate the [decommissioning process](remove-nodes.html#how-it-works) on a node, CockroachDB lets the node finish in-flight requests, rejects any new requests, and transfers all range replicas and range leases off the node so that it can be safely shut down.
+When you initiate the [decommissioning process](remove-nodes.html#how-it-works) on a node, CockroachDB transfers all range replicas and range leases off the node so that it can be safely shut down.

 ## Node Map (Enterprise)